 You can tell you’re at the gateway to kitchen goodness by the giant chef’s head on the left and the stack of teacups on the right

-First, the food model shops!
-You’ve probably seen these good-enough-to-eat works of art in display windows outside Tokyo restaurants.
-They have to be luscious-looking, because they’re the main way restaurants recruit new customers.
 Each dish is custom-made to exactly replicate the dish as it’s made at the restaurant.
-They have to deliver the real thing to the food model artist, so the ingredients, cutting style, and amounts can be faithfully rendered in plastic!
+The chef delivers the real thing to the food model artist, so the ingredients, cutting style, and amounts can be faithfully rendered in plastic.

-But Kappabashi Street offers more than just plastic food.
+But Kappabashi Street offers more than just plastic food!

 You can find things sold only in Japan at nearly every store.

-Knife stores sell those ultra-sharp Japanese knives made by former swordsmiths.
-You can also buy sharpening stones and get tips for sharpening your new knife from most of the shopkeepers
+And if you’re shopping for knives—like these ultra-sharp Japanese knives made by former swordsmiths—you can also buy sharpening stones and get tips for sharpening your new knife from most of the shopkeepers

 Soup bowls, chopsticks, trays and serving dishes of every shape and color are sold at stores specializing in lacquerware